Refinance hub

 The amount you intend to borrow after deposit.

-Nominal annual rate divided by twelve each month — not comparison rate.
+Nominal annual rate — not the comparison rate.

 Want this checked against lender policy and fees?
 Send a quick enquiry with the numbers you used here.

-The charts below update as you change the numbers above.
+The charts below use the scheduled monthly repayment for the balance and principal-vs-interest view.
 Move your pointer over the curves to see estimated balance by month, and how principal paid and interest paid build up over the life of the loan.

 Loan balance over time